AnshitaSinghBais/Deep-Learning-Project/Dataset/README.md

 The field of the dataset is as follows -
 * Label 0 - No Irony
 * Label 1 - Irony
-* Tweet text - The input sentence
+* Tweet text - The input tweet sentence